Color My Text

 Share and Collaborate Over Text Decorations

-) along with the files and make the text decoration rules available to them.
-If you share your files via a Git repo, you can now also accept the fixes and contributions to the text decoration rules from other users.
+) along with the files on which those rules will need to be applied.
+Hence, when you share your files with other users via a version control system, then just like you can accept contributions for the regular files, you can also accept fixes and enhancements to the decoration rules from other users.

 Known Issues